XAMLU/one-day-intro/Modules/Module5.md

 ## Task 1: Add a reference to the UWP Toolkit NuGet package<a name="uwptoolkit"></a>

+In this task, you will add the `UWP Toolkit` package to the app.

-1. Add a reference to the `UWP Toolkit` NuGet package
+1. Add a reference to the `UWP Toolkit` NuGet package.

     > This library introduces a set of controls built by Microsoft and the XAML community.
 The library includes the `MasterDetailView` which looks a little like the Mail app, and we will use later in this module.